nextpyp/prismpyp/docs/eval2d.md

 Include the `--use-fft` flag if projecting **Fourier-domain** embeddings.

+!!! warning
+    As in model training, if you are running multiple jobs at the same time (e.g., evaluating on real domain and Fourier domain images simultaneously), you will need to provide *different* `--dist-url` arguments for each job so that they do not try to access the same port.

 ## 4. Output Files

 Each inference run creates an `inference/` directory inside your chosen output path, containing: